 You might think that your supply chain isn’t part of an MOT on your finances, but you’d be wrong.
 Having an effective supply chain and having a good understanding of it is key.
 If your business makes something, you probably have storage space.
 Storage for raw materials and storage for the finished products.
 Are you using that space efficiently?
 Could you reduce the space and save money?

 Which part of your supply chain costs you the most?
 Could a change in storage location save you more money on transport, for example?
 Is there a possibility to share transport costs with another business?

 Multiple suppliers – If you only use one supplier, it could be costing you.
 Having multiple suppliers mean they will need to be more competitive on price.
 It also means that if one supplier runs into problems and can’t meet an order, you have other options available.

-The COVID-19 pandemic has put many additional pressures on business.
-Making sure your finances are in good shape puts you in the best position to ride out this difficult time.
+The COVID-19 pandemic put many additional pressures on supply chains and businesses.
+Making sure your finances are in good shape puts you in the best position to bounce back.
 But, working with your accountant to give your business finances an MOT is a good idea at any time.